This article is...

 - It's easy to memory what you need to learn when you need to learn it.

 - When the model is complete, we can do the minimum we need to do.

 Although 3DCG software has many useful functions, it is possible to create 3D models without understanding all of the functions.
 Therefore, while actually creating the model you want to make, you should learn how to use the software.

 I want to do something like this → I'll find out how → I'll try → the model is also complete

 If you follow this cycle, you can kill two birds with one stone by creating what you want to create while also learning what is necessary to create it.

 Studying to "make what you want to make" also helps to maintain motivation.

 I think it is more fun to make 3D models that you want to make than to make 3D models for tutorials that are not very interesting.

 And when you learn how to use 3DCG software, you will have completed the 3D model you wanted to create.
-When you think of that, it must be kind of motivating, don't you think?

 What is important here is how you decide on the 3D model you want to create.